Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Conclusion, Limitations and Future works

 In this paper, we present \underline{V}ariational \underline{D}iffusion \underline{U}nlearning (\textbf{VDU}), a machine unlearning framework to prevent the generation of undesired outputs from a pre-trained diffusion model, with sole access to the training data subset to be unlearned.
 Our current theoretical framework leverages the parameter space to exploit variational inference by minimizing a loss function comprising two key components: the \textit{plasticity inducer} and the \textit{stability regularizer}.
 While the \textit{plasticity inducer} focuses on minimizing the log-likelihood of the undesired training samples, the \textit{stability regularizer} preserves the quality of the generated image samples by regularizing the model in the parameter space.
 Through comprehensive experiments, we demonstrate our method's effectiveness in different class unlearning settings for the MNIST, CIFAR-10, and tinyImageNet datasets.
 Further, the effectiveness of our approach is bolstered by various feature unlearning from state-of-the-art Stable Diffusion models pre-trained on LAION-5B dataset.
 This highlights that under restricted access to the training dataset, our method is effective for both low and high-dimensional settings, making it a practical choice unlearning from diffusion models.

 \textbf{Limitations and Future works:} Apart from its effectiveness, we highlight some key limitations, such as our current framework assumes a Gaussian mean-field approximation on the parameter distributions that might not always be valid.
 Thus, exploration of more generic distributional settings is left as a part of our future work.
-Also, to overcome the limited theoretical scope of variational inference in parameter space, a broader theoretical framework using function space variational inference techniques~\citep{variational-function-space-Ma,variational-function-space-Rudner,variational-function-space-Sun,variational-function-space-Wild}, will also be explored in our future work.
+Also, additional empirical evaluation as per the recent unlearning benchmarking dataset~\citep{unlearn-canvas} is a key limitation and left as a part of future work.
+Further to overcome the limited theoretical scope of variational inference in parameter space, a broader theoretical framework using function space variational inference techniques~\citep{variational-function-space-Ma,variational-function-space-Rudner,variational-function-space-Sun,variational-function-space-Wild}, will also be explored in our future work.